 Anyone wanting to receive and take custody of money from an investor will be heavily regulated, but only by domestic regulators.
 SIPP providers, wealth managers and brokers who cater to individuals are regulated by the Financial Conduct Authority in the UK.
 Pension funds are regulated by the Pensions Regulator in the UK.
 The EU has nothing to do with any of this.
 And in fact it is quite a domestic industry.
 Pensions are a fiercely domestic matter and each country in the EU has its own national pensions regulation.

-The few personal investment companies that operate cross border in Europe, such as IG or ING direct, have to be regulated by the domestic regulator in each market in which they operate.
-IG Group is one of the – if not the – most successful examples of cross border expansion in personal investment in the EU, generating just under £100m in revenue with 35m clients in seven countries in Europe, including Germany, France, Italy and Spain.
+Interestingly, the very few personal investment companies that build cross border operations organically (i.e. without acquisitions) in Europe, such as IG or ING direct, and who therefore should in theory be the prime beneficiaries of the EU financial services passport, have to be regulated by the domestic regulator in each market in which they operate.
+IG Group is one of the – if not the – most successful examples of organic cross border expansion in personal investment in the EU, generating just under £100m in revenue with 35m clients in seven countries in Europe, including Germany, France, Italy and Spain.
 To put this into perspective, IG’s revenue is a small spread charged on client trades, so the face value of the trades IG handles for European clients is over 100 times its revenue, or around €50m per day.
 For those of you not fluent in French, this extract from IG’s French website shows that even though it is regulated by the FCA in the UK, it still needs to be authorised by the Bank of France to take orders in CFDs:

 For all the general chit chat about the UK benefiting from a single market in European financial services, any examination of the handful of real companies that actually operate cross border in Europe on any scale reveals that the personal savings market in Europe is still regulated at the national level.
 So much for the famous EU banking passport.

-Whatever the case, it’s important to bear in mind that not much wealth and not many highly paid jobs are generated by these activities.
+It’s important to bear in mind that not much wealth and not many highly paid jobs are generated by most of these customer facing activities.
 Pension funds are under pressure to charge as little as possible, and they buy any fund or benefits payment administration in bulk from large providers who charge a low fee on high volume.
 SIPP providers take an administration charge as well as a small fee for every trade you carry out.
 It’s a low margin, volume game.
 The same is true for brokerage accounts, usually minus the admin fees.
 And these operations are not typically based in the City, but in low cost cities like Glasgow, or regional asset gathering centers.
 One of the biggest personal investment providers in the UK, Hargreaves Lansdowne, is based in Bristol.